 Cherry Cucumber Tomato Salad

-This tomato salad is one of those sdes that rotates often through my kitchen.
+This tomato salad is one of those side dishes that rotate often through my kitchen.
 The tangy-sweet homemade vinaigrette gives it just the right amount of seasoning to bring out the natural flavors.
 Admittedly, the dressing is a bit more involved than my Mom's classic cucumber salad, which at times was as simple as sliced cucumber and onion soaked in a slightly sweet vinegar.
 While I love that, as well as another Southern classic Creamy Cucumber Onion Salad, the updated vinaigrette brings it forward and elevates the taste.
 Other vintage salads that are fun to make is this Carrot Salad and 5 Bean Salad.

-Salads and Cookie Cutters
+Cucumber Salad and Cookie Cutters

 It never fails when I serve this salad, that someone asks me how to make the cucumbers in fun shapes.
 I have a plethora of different shapes and sizes of cookie cutters and one just happens to be the perfect size to jazz-up cucumber slices.
 It does add a bit of visual interest, and you can be creative and use any shape you like.
 I credit my boys for all of those cookie cutters, as I used them to cut shapes out of cheese and sandwiches for them regularly when they were toddlers.